 I remember turning 18 too.
 It was only a couple of months before I started college.
 You have your entire senior year of high school ahead of you this year.
-Like your 18th birthday, your senior year is also special.
+Similar your 18th birthday, your senior year is also unique.
 You may find yourself getting antsy in anticipation of leaving for college, but relax and enjoy the moment.
 Soak up every second.
-It’s a special time.
+It’s an incredibly special time.
 You’ll often reach back for those memories.
 Create a treasure chest full of good ones.

-Turning 18 is exciting.
+Turning 18 and graduating High School is exciting.
 It’s a new chapter in your life.
 It brings great benefits.
 It also demands more responsibility.
 You’re an adult now – at least as defined by the law.
 You are also responsible for your own actions.
 I’m sure you recall what I tell you when we’re together and you go off with your friends.

 “Be safe and make good decisions.”

-I’m very proud of you son.
+Son, I’m very proud of you.
 Life always doesn’t go as we plan and you’ve endured a couple of rough bumps.
-Stuff happened that was out of your control and you handled everything in a calm, graceful manner.
+Stuff happened that was out of your control, and you handled everything in a calm, graceful manner.
 You’ve had to make decisions no child should make.
-I pray they were the hardest ones you’ll ever face and the remainder of your life will fall easily in place.
+I pray they were the hardest ones you’ll ever face and the remainder of your life will fall quickly into place.
 In your own way, you loved everyone along the journey.
 You never hesitated to forgive.
 That is a special gift.
 Never forget you have it.
 If I have ever done anything that I need to ask your forgiveness for, then I humbly ask that now.

 As time goes by you’ll remember the good times more so than the rougher moments.
 Fortunately for us, we’ve had plenty of them.
 Good always outweighs bad.
 That’s why we remember them best.

 Some of our most special moments were you playing sports.
 That’s common for dads and sons.
-You always loved to play and you loved to win.
+You always loved to play, and you liked to win.
 More than winning, I think you loved to compete.
-You wanted to be on the field and you love the comradery of a team.
+You wanted to be on the field, and you enjoy the comradery of a team.
 You loved being around your teammates, doing things as a team.
-You loved the accolades when you scored or made a great play.
+You enjoyed the accolades when you scored or made a great play.
 You loved giving them as well.
-As you go forward in life, never forget that people love hearing their names and being complimented.
+As you go forward in life, never forget that people like hearing their names and being complimented.
 If you do both, you will have many friends.